square/leakcanary/README-2.0.md

 # LeakCanary

-A memory leak detection library for Android and Java.
+A memory leak detection library for Android and Kotlin.

 *“A small leak will sink a great ship.”* - Benjamin Franklin